-Cross promotion works because of its timing, hitting people with offers when they are at their highest point of intent to buy.
+Cross selling works because of its timing, hitting people with offers when they are at their highest point of intent to buy.
 When a customer is in an eBay listing, they have high intent.
 Presenting them with extra offers of items to buy at this point is a sure way to increase your purchase rate and basket values.

-To cross-sell effectively, the most important point is to cross promote products that naturally pair well, like shoes and socks.
+To cross-sell effectively on eBay, the most important point is to cross promote products that naturally pair well, like shoes and socks.
 You must decide, what is the sock to the “shoe” that you’re selling?
 Pay special attention to the price points of the items you pair, and cross-sell products are typically similar in cost.
 If you are selling a laptop for $1,200 a printer for $100 would be a logical cross-sell, but if you are selling the printer, the laptop would be too big a purchase for the cross-sell.
 Better to suggest a pack of paper, or extra ink cartridges.
 It is important that you only ever cross promote to live listings.
 Cross promoting to a dead listing is pointless and will very likely lose you sales.

 This is why your eBay cross selling feature must be dynamic.